jscheuble/game-of-life/README.md

 ## How to Use

-- To start the simulation, some of the grid cells must be 'alive.'
+- The start button starts the simulation, but first some of the grid cells must be 'alive.'
 The random button creates a random grid, but cells are toggled manually when clicked
 - While the simulation is paused, user can step through generations one by one, manipulate speed, clear the grid, and toggle cells

 ## Current Features